How SKU Analysis Helps DCs Assess the Impact of SKU Proliferation on Their Operation

 - Trapped Capital: If 80 percent of your inventory represents slow movers, this means that you have capital trapped on your warehouse racks.
 This is capital that you could be using to make your business more effective, for example by hiring more employees, implementing new technologies, or even through increased marketing efforts.
-But because it is sitting on your racks a a tube of toothpaste, you don’t have access to that capital until it sells.
-Even worse, if you deal with perishable goods, you may lose that capital all together if it does not sell before it expires.
+But because it is sitting on your racks a tube of toothpaste, you don’t have access to that capital until it sells.
+Even worse, if you deal with perishable goods, you may lose that capital altogether if it does not sell before it expires.

 Knowing When Enough is Enough

-SKU proliferation is a natural part of most businesses, and something that is especially common as operations mature in today’s business environment where the customer is king and where variety is expected.
+SKU proliferation is a natural part of most businesses and something that is especially common as operations mature in today’s business environment where the customer is king and where variety is expected.

 It is important to keep in mind that SKU proliferation is not necessarily a bad thing in all cases: It can lead to increased revenue as distributors are able to sell more to each customer, and can lead to higher customer satisfaction because customers have shown they prefer to order all of their items through a single merchant whenever possible.

 At the same time, when SKU proliferation is left to occur unchecked, it can have detrimental effects on a DC’s ability to operate efficiently.
-By conducting careful financial analysis of what sells, and most importantly what doesn’t, a SKU analysis can help you better understand how SKU proliferation is impacting your business.
+By conducting the careful financial analysis of what sells, and most importantly what doesn’t, an SKU analysis can help you better understand how SKU proliferation is impacting your business.